apepkuss/elastic-index/README.md

 # Create Elasticsearch Index

 > [!TIP]
-> This tool is used to create an Elasticsearch index from a directory of files.
+> This tool is used to create a JSONL file from a directory of files.
+The JSONL file can be used to create an Elasticsearch index.

 ## Usage